A Bayesian inference approach for determining player abilities in football: Applications

 Figure~\ref{fitfig} shows the $\eta_{i,k}^{e}$ \eqref{eta} we obtain when the model parameters are combined for 2 randomly selected matches, where we set $\Delta_i^{e}$ to be $\mu_{\Delta_i^{e}}$.
 We plot these against the observed counts and include the 95\% prediction intervals for each $\eta_{i,k}^{e}$ to add further clarity.
 The solid line on each plot separates the players from the two opposing teams.
-A large number of the model $\eta$s are close to the observed counts (especially for GoalStop), and nearly all observed values fall within the 95\% prediction intervals, showing a reasonable model fit.
-The number of goal-stops across teams is not particularly variable, however there is a suggestion of player variability (although this is somewhat clouded by the fact that substitutes are not specifically marked, as we would expect them to register lower counts, by virtue of less playing time).
+A large number of the model $\eta$s are close to the observed counts (especially for GoalStop), and nearly all observed values fall within the 95\% prediction intervals.
+The number of goal-stops across teams is not particularly variable, however there is some evidence of player variability (although this is somewhat clouded by the fact that substitutes are not specifically marked in the figure, as we would expect them to register lower counts by virtue of less playing time).